 Yes it is, but only if you copy from a "html-source" like your browser (Internet-Explorer, Firefox etc.)

-your provider seems to limit the domains to which he will send mail.
+Your provider seems to limit the domains to which mails can be sent.

 Please contact your provider with this error.